-“FinTech shouldn’t be seen as a threat or as competition.
+“FinTech shouldn’t be seen as a threat or as a competition.
 There is tremendous potential for collaboration between the GCC and Malaysia in FinTech.”

 He added: “These smart technologies increase levels of trust and the speed with which you do these transactions.”

-Speaking at the recent World Islamic Banking Conference (WIBC) in Bahrain, Rasheed Mohammed Al-Maraj, governor of the Central Bank of Bahrain (CBB), said the smart use of technology is a game-changer in banking, just as in other aspects of daily life.
+Speaking at the recent World Islamic Banking Conference (WIBC) in Bahrain, Rasheed Mohammed Al-Maraj, Governor of the Central Bank of Bahrain (CBB), said the smart use of technology is a game-changer in banking, just as in other aspects of daily life.

 “Islamic banks must make full use of these technological enhancements and invest more in this space.”